shahinam2/AWS-DevOps-Projects/02_Roman_Numerals_Converter_Application/README.md

 - `app.py`: Python script for the Flask application.
 - `CFN-Template.yaml`: CloudFormation template for deploying the resources.
 - `readme-files/`: Directory containing screenshots and other readme files.
+- `setup-with-pip.sh`: Shell script to set up the Flask application with pip and Nginx server as reverse proxy..
-- `setup.sh`: Shell script to set up the Flask application and Nginx server as reverse proxy.
+- `setup-with-uv.sh`: Shell script to set up the Flask application with uv and Nginx server as reverse proxy.
 - `static/`: Directory containing static files (e.g., images).
 - `templates/`: Jinja2 HTML templates – Used by Flask to render the frontend. index.html is the main input form, and result.html displays the conversion result.